mciocchi/atomic_d6/README.md

 If the roll is considered trivial or impossible, the GM may declare that a roll is not needed.

 Rolls are always relative.
-For example, a player may attack with a powerful magical weapon, but if their target has exceptional armor, the GM might decide their chance of a successful attack is only "Middling," and ask them to roll 1d6.

-Relative rolls are useful for resolving anything from small combats to battles between massive armies.
-The mechanic is still the same in a large battle.
-If the two sides are roughly equivalent, with the same number of advantages, the GM might rule that the player's chance of victory is still only "Middling," and they still roll just 1d6.
+Depending upon the scope and scale of the story, a roll might be used to represent the outcome of a fistfight between two peasants or two Elder Gods colliding, their contrary realities radiating eldritch energies incomprehensible to man as they attempt to annihilate one another.
+In either one of these cases, the opponents are roughly equivalent, so the GM rules that the characters only need to roll 1D6 to determine the outcome of the situation.

-That's the power of the Atomic D6 Narrative Dice System: relative rolls allow the game to scale up infinitely with minimal calculation.
+That's the power of the Atomic D6 Narrative Dice System: relative rolls allow the game to scale infinitely without requiring more calculation.

 ### Skill Dice